Emskiq/rustling-exercises/README.md

 I have tried to put some comments where extra info/extra way of completing the exercise has taken place.

+# Topic to cover for the C++ pov of Rust
+- similar concept with the borrowing and 'std::unique_ptr'
+- similarities with the Rc<T> and std::shared_ptr
+- memory management done at compile time??
+-

 # Exercise to Book Chapter mapping